umams2002/buzzline-05-uma/README.md

 Review the requirements.txt file.
 - What - if any - new requirements do we need for this project?
+- Note that requirements.txt now lists both kafka-python and six.
-- What are common dependencies as we incorporate data stores into our streaming pipelines?
+- What are some common dependencies as we incorporate data stores into our streaming pipelines?

 Review the .env file with the environment variables.
-- Why is it nice to put some settings in a text file?
+- Why is it helpful to put some settings in a text file?
-- As we add databases with user names and passwords, we start to keep two versions:
+- As we add database access and passwords, we start to keep two versions:
    - .evn
    - .env.example
  - Read the notes in those files - which one is typically NOT added to source control?